 No, we are not called to live this way.
 Instead, we are to live with a Kingdom focus and if we do this then we will not be anxious about our lives, what we will eat or what we will drink, or about clothing.
 Our faith will be strong and vibrant.
 Our trust will be in God.
 No matter what tribulation we are experiencing, we will be like Paul.

-For what we proclaim is not ourselves, but Jesus Christ as Lord, with ourselves as your servants for Jesus’ sake.
-For God, who said, “Let light shine out of darkness,” has shone in our hearts to give the light of the knowledge of the glory of God in the face of Jesus Christ.
-But we have this treasure in jars of clay, to show that the surpassing power belongs to God and not to us.
-We are afflicted in every way, but not crushed; perplexed, but not driven to despair; persecuted, but not forsaken; struck down, but not destroyed; always carrying in the body the death of Jesus, so that the life of Jesus may also be manifested in our bodies.
-(2 Corinthians 4:5-10 ESV)
+7 But we have this treasure in earthen vessels, so that the surpassing greatness of the power will be of God and not from ourselves; 8 we are afflicted in every way, but not crushed; perplexed, but not despairing; 9 persecuted, but not forsaken; struck down, but not destroyed; 10 always carrying about in the body the dying of Jesus, so that the life of Jesus also may be manifested in our body.
+2 Corinthians 4:5-10 (NASB)

 Do you see it my brethren?
 This is what our faith is supposed to look like.
 Paul walked the Kingdom walk and we are called to do the same.

 We will close this study by looking at Matthew 7:1-12.
 Here our Lord moves from personal temptations to interpersonal temptations.
 Here He warns us against inappropriate judging and commends appropriate evaluation.
 Then He looks at God’s guidance as the source of the believer’s stability in relationship with others.